Laplace Transform Based Low-Complexity Learning of Continuous Markov Semigroups: Background

 The operator $\generator_\mu$ is the \textit{resolvent} of $\generator$ and the corresponding \textit{resolvent set} of $\generator$ is defined by

 In fact, $\rho(\generator)$ contains all real positive numbers and $(\mu I-\generator)^{-1}$ is bounded.
-In particular, the resolvent of a \textit{sectorial operator} (see definition \eqref{eq:sectorial}) is uniformly bounded outside a sector containing the spectrum.
+In particular, the resolvent of a \textit{sectorial operator} (see \eqref{eq:sectorial} below) is uniformly bounded outside a sector containing the spectrum.
 Its spectral decomposition writes

 with eigenvalues $(\geval_i)_{i \in \mathbb{N}}\subset\C$ and corresponding left and right eigenfunctions $f_i, g_i \in L^2$, respectively. \\ We detail the two examples of processes with sectorial IG discussed in the paper: the overdamped Langevin process and the Ornstein-Uhlenbeck process. \\ \textbf{Example \ref{ex: Langevin} (Overdamped Lagenvin - detailed)} Let $\sigma$, $k_b$, and $T \in \R_+^*$.
 The \emph{overdamped Langevin} dynamics of a particle in a potential $V:\R^d\rightarrow\R$ is given by the SDE: $dX_t=-\gamma^{-1}\nabla V(X_t)dt+\sqrt{2\betaLang} dW_t \quad \text{and} \quad X_0=x$, where $\gamma$, $k_b$, and $T$ are the friction coefficient, Boltzmann constant, and system temperature, respectively.
 The invariant measure is the \emph{Boltzmann distribution} $\pi(dx)=Z^{-1} e^{-V(x)/(k_bT)} dx$, where $Z$ is a normalizing constant.
 Its infinitesimal generator is $\generator f=-\gamma^{-1}\nabla V^\top \nabla f+\betaLang\Delta f$, for $f\in \Wii$.
 Since $\int (-\generator f)g\,d\pi =-\int \Big[\nabla\Big(\betaLang\nabla f(x)\frac{e^{-{\betaLang}^{-1} V(x)}}{Z}\Big)\Big]g(x)dx = \betaLang\int \nabla f^\top \nabla g\,d\pi=\int f(-\generator g)\,d\pi$, the generator $\generator$ is self-adjoint.
 In dissipative systems, the IG $\generator$ is sectorial, with its spectrum usually in the left half-plane.
 For confining potentials, the spectrum is discrete, featuring 0 as the largest eigenvalue, which corresponds to the distribution $\im$. \\ \textbf{Example \ref{ex:OU} (Ornstein-Uhlenbeck - detailed)} The Ornstein-Uhlenbeck (OU) process with drift is governed by the SDE $dX_t=AX_t+BdW_t$, with $X_0=x$, where $A \in \R^{d\times d}$ is the drift matrix and $B \in \R^{d\times d}$ is the diffusion matrix.
 This models systems like the Vasicek interest rate, damped harmonic oscillators, and neural dynamics, where fluctuations return to equilibrium.
 If the real parts of $A$'s eigenvalues are negative, the OU process has an invariant Gaussian distribution with covariance $\Sigma_\infty$ satisfying Lyapunov's equation: $A\Sigma_\infty + \Sigma_\infty A^\top = -BB^\top$.
 Its infinitesimal generator is defined, for $f \in L^2$, by $\generator f(x)=\nabla f(x)^\top Ax + \frac{1}{2}\mathrm{Tr}[B^\top (\nabla^2 f(x)) B]$.
 The IG has a discrete spectrum with eigenvalues related to the drift matrix $A$, where 0 corresponds to the distribution $\im$, and the rest are negative, reflecting relaxation rates.